SpektraSystems/CloudLabs-Catalog-Release-Notes/Release-Notes/Microsoft-Branded-Catalog-Release-Notes.md

     * Azure Stack HCI has been rebranded to Azure Local
     * Updated Lab Content for DevOps with GitHub
-    * Removed SAP plus extend and innovate with Data and AI lab and added it in New Offerings Catalog that Can be enabled and supported upon request
+    * Removed SAP plus extend and innovate with Data and AI lab from Microsoft Catalog and added it in New Offerings Catalog that Can be enabled and supported upon request

 -------------------------------------------------
 ### 12 May 2025